framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

 The example extensions use messages that start from the number range 1000 such as RBK1000I.
-If you create your own extensions, you should write messages, they should start at 2000 and not use the range below range below 1999.
+If you create your own extensions, you should write messages, they should start at 2000 and not use the range below 1999.

 ### Interface

-An extension is given the current status code of *raspiBackup* in the call.
+An extension receives current status code of *raspiBackup* in as parameter.
 A status code of 0 in the poster extensions means: the backup was successful.
-Any other status code means that the backup was canceled.
+Any other status code means that the backup was unsuccessfull.

 ### eMailExtension

-If you want to program the sending of emails yourself, you can use the email extension can be used.
+If you want to program the sending of emails yourself, you can use the email extension.
-This is particularly helpful if the email programs supported by the script do not support your own email client. do not support your own email client.
+This is particularly helpful if the email programs supported by the script do not support your own email client.
 In addition, the appearance of the email can be changed as desired.
 An extension that uses `mailx` can be found in the example extensions.